Are you being passive-aggressive at work but have no idea? You may be sabotaging your career.

 Socially, this behavior typically comes in the form of backing out of an obligation at the last minute — like giving an excuse that you can’t make it when you really just didn’t want to go in the first place, says friendship expert Nicole Zangara — or denying knowledge of the event altogether.

-6. Leaving Someone Out
+You Leave Someone Out

 A more extreme move related to leaving someone out is downright sabotaging her.
-Instead of just excluding someone socially, you purposely leave her off email chains or meeting invites, or even “forget” to tell her when a deadline has been changed.
+Instead of just excluding someone socially, you purposely leave her off email chains or meeting invites or even “forget” to tell her when a deadline has been changed.